savonet/book/workflow.md

   ```{.liquidsoap include="liq/fallible-sine.liq" from=1}
   ```

-  will always print `fallse` because the sine source will never fail, but
+  will always print `false` because the sine source will never fail, but

   ```{.liquidsoap include="liq/fallible-input.harbor.liq" from=1}
   ```